 The person or persons calling a special meeting of the Board of Directors shall, at least ten days before the meeting, give notice thereof by any usual means of communication.
 Such notice need not specify the purpose for which the meeting is called.

 A majority of directors fixed by these bylaws shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.

 As otherwise provided in this Section, the acts of the majority of the directors present at a meeting at which a quorum is present shall be the acts of the Board of Directors.
 The vote of the majority of the directors then holding office shall be required to adopt, amend, or repeal a bylaw, or to adopt a resolution dissolving the Association without action by the members.
 Vacancies in the Board of Directors may be filled as provided in Article IV, Section 5 of the bylaws.

 Action taken by a majority of the directors without a meeting is nevertheless Board action if written consent to the action in question is signed by all the directors and filed with the minutes of the proceedings of the Board, whether done before or after the action so taken.

-This committee appointed by the Vice President/President-Elect shall be responsible for site selection, planning, and execution of all programs and meetings of the Association.
+This committee is comprised of volunteers and is overseen by a Chair appointed by the Board and shall be responsible for site selection, planning, and execution of all programs and Board meetings of the Association (except the Annual Conference).

 The President, with approval of the Board, shall create ad-hoc committees as needed.